- Last login 4 minutes ago

 read ten thousand books and walk ten thousand miles. and indeed i keep reading and walking. i enjoy my way.

-i'm arsa - full-time traveller and vagabond. former graduate in history of arts, polyglot and chinese-tea-junkie^^ in october 2014 i started a holiday trip to bangkok with my friends and after visiting thailand finally did fall in love with road. in november i cancelled my return ticket and since that time consider myself full-time traveller. the whole year i spent walking through south east asia and working as a primary school teacher in china. i also strated to learn chinese there and chinese culture became my new obsession.
+i'm arsa - full-time traveller and vagabond. former graduate in history of arts, polyglot and chinese-tea-junkie^^ in october 2014 i started a holiday trip to bangkok with my friends and after visiting thailand finally did fall in love with road. in november i cancelled my return ticket and since that time consider myself full-time traveller. the whole year i spent walking through south east asia: cambodia, vietnam, laos, again thailand, hongkong and finally working as a primary school teacher in china. i also started to learn chinese there and chinese culture became my new obsession.

 during 2015 i was travelling in north and central america. i started in new york, crossed the east coast from north to south and through mexico got into cuba. after 2 amazing months spent in cuba, i travelled in mexico for another 2 months: from yucatan to chiapas and then up to mexico df. such great time i had, such amazing people met!

-in september 2016 my third year of travels has started. i'm not sure about the exact plan (as usually ;) but what i know for sure, that september and october will be spent on the balkans. somewhere between slovenia, croatia, bosnia-hercegovina, montenegro and albania. of course i don't have any fixed plan and as usual the route will be defined by all those kind drivers who will pick me up on the road. but if someone of you plans to be in some of these cute places, i will be amazingly happy to catch up with. yes, this will be our start. in november 2016 i will leave europe for a while and fly back to my beloved asia. finally i feel ready to go to india. i don't know how much time i am going to spend in india, but i decided to apply for a 6-months visa in advance in a case india becomes my "loveofmylife"-place. india, pakistan, iran...what will come next i can't say now but by that moment i hope will be able to write already a new 6-months-updates-post. we still have all time of the world for the exciting adventures, midnight kisses and morning strolls, so no need for worries.
+in november 2016 i'm leaving europe for a while and fly back to my beloved asia. finally i feel ready to go to india. i don't know how much time i am going to spend in india, but i decided to apply for a 6-months visa in advance in a case india becomes my "loveofmylife"-place. india, pakistan, iran...what will come next i can't say now but by that moment i hope will be able to write already a new 6-months-updates-post. we still have all time of the world for the exciting adventures, midnight kisses and morning strolls, so no need for worries.

-soon bus will bring be to ljubljana where i will start my balkans trip. but as usual i don't know where i'm gonna wake up tomorrow, but i'm sure it will be an exciting place to be at ;)
+soon small plane will bring be to mumbai where i will start my big india trip. but as usual i don't know where i'm gonna wake up tomorrow, but i'm sure it will be an exciting place to be at ;)

 I'm vegan and I'm very happy about it ;)